righettig/ensek-interview-test/README.md

 		Program.cs
 		/Data folder structure

-	validation: new read SHOULD NOT be OLDER than existing one
+	DONE validation: new read SHOULD NOT be OLDER than existing one

 	create angular client | create react client load meter readings